-NOTICE IS HEREBY GIVEN that a special meeting of shareholders of Pacific Retail Trust, a Maryland real estate investment trust ("PACIFIC RETAIL"), will be held on , , 1998 at , Central time, at the offices of PACIFIC RETAIL, 8140 Walnut Hill Lane, Suite 400, Dallas, Texas, 75231, for the following purposes:
+NOTICE IS HEREBY GIVEN that a special meeting of shareholders of Pacific Retail Trust, a Maryland real estate investment trust ("Pacific Retail"), will be held on January 29, 1999 at 8:30 a.m., Central time, at the offices of Pacific Retail, 8140 Walnut Hill Lane, Suite 400, Dallas, Texas, 75231, for the following nurnoses:

-- 1. To consider and vote upon the approval of the Agreement and Plan of Merger dated as of September 23, 1998 (the "Merger Agreement"), between PACIFIC RETAIL and Regency Realty Corporation, a Florida corporation ("REGENCY") (an affiliate of Security Capital U.S. Realty, PACIFIC RETAIL's largest shareholder), pursuant to which among other matters, (i) PACIFIC RETAIL will be merged with and into REGENCY, (ii) each outstanding PACIFIC RETAIL Common Share will be converted into the right to receive 0.48 shares of REGENCY Common Stock and (iii) each outstanding PACIFIC RETAIL Preferred Share will be converted into the right to receive 0.48 shares of REGENCY Preferred Stock of a comparable series, all as more fully described in the accompanying Joint Proxy Statement and Prospectus: - 2.
-To transact any other business that may properly come before the special meeting or any adjournment or postponement thereof.
+- 1. to consider and vote upon the approval of the Agreement and Plan of Merger dated as of September 23, 1998 (the "Merger Agreement"), between Pacific Retail and Regency Realty Corporation, a Florida corporation ("Regency") (an affiliate of Security Capital Holdings S.A., Pacific Retail's largest shareholder), pursuant to which among other matters, (i) Pacific Retail will be merged with and into Regency, (ii) each outstanding Pacific Retail common share will be converted into the right to receive 0.48 share of Regency common stock and (iii) each outstanding Pacific Retail preferred share will be converted into the right to receive 0.48 share of Regency preferred stock of a comparable series, all as more fully described in the accompanying Joint Proxy Statement and Prospectus; and - 2. to transact any other business that may properly come before the special meeting or any adjournment or postponement thereof.